leohuet/MechaCellSounds/README.md

 ## Opening the project

 Once the project downloaded, unzip it.
 Then, open the Max project by double clicking on ``./Musique-echelle-nano/Musique-echelle-nano.maxproj``.
-Once opened, the window should look like this :

 <img width="1512" alt="opening_window" src="https://github.com/leohuet/MEN_GMU-Strategy/assets/104456230/1b3ee102-c71d-48cb-a487-85eda6b5e65b">

-Here, you can select the number of users needed (you can go up to 10 but I recommend max 5 users).
+Here, you can select the number of users needed (you can go up to 10 but we recommend max 5 users).

 ## Demo project